xaitax/cisa-catalog-known-vulnerabilities/README.md

 ```
 $ python cisa_known.py -h
-usage: cisa_known.py [-h] [-p PRODUCT] [-v VENDOR] [-a ALL] [-e ENRICHED] [-u] [-i] [-r] [-s]
+usage: cisa_known.py [-h] {update,info,recent,stats,product,vendor,all,enriched,export} ...

 Search for a specific product/vendor in the CISA Catalog.

+positional arguments:
+  {update,info,recent,stats,product,vendor,all,enriched,export}
+    update              Check for updates and download the most recent version
+    info                Print information about the CISA Catalog
+    recent              Show 5 most recent additions to the CISA Catalog
+    stats               Print statistics about the CISA Catalog
+    product             Search for a specific product in the CISA Catalog
+    vendor              Search for a specific vendor in the CISA Catalog
+    all                 Search for both product and vendor in the CISA Catalog
+    enriched            Display detailed information about a CVE
+    export              Export the data basic highcharts graphs

 options:
   -h, --help            show this help message and exit
-  -p PRODUCT, --product PRODUCT
-                        The product to search for
-  -v VENDOR, --vendor VENDOR
-                        The vendor to search for
-  -a ALL, --all ALL     Search for both product and vendor in the CISA Catalog
-  -e ENRICHED, --enriched ENRICHED
-                        Display detailed information about the CVE
-  -u, --update          Check for updates and download the most recent version
-  -i, --info            Print information about the CISA Catalog
-  -r, --recent          Show 5 most recent additions to the CISA Catalog
-  -s, --stats           Print statistics about the CISA Catalog
 ```

 ## Product Search

 ```
-$ python cisa_known.py -p "Adobe"
+$ python cisa_known.py product "Office"

 _________ .___  _________   _____    _________         __         .__
 \_   ___ \|   |/   _____/  /  _  \   \_   ___ \_____ _/  |______  |  |   ____   ____